How to Use Your PDFs

 Tap on one of the PDFs and it will open.

-Opening a Christian Kiddo PDF in Adobe Acrobat Reader.
+Step 5: Opening a Christian Kiddo PDF file in Adobe Acrobat Reader on a phone or tablet.

 Step 6: Tap the pencil icon to draw and trace letters inside the PDF.